QR4.4.9 Summary

-In a processing model, the mass, charge, and energy of matter come from the processing behind it.
-If matter is a standing wave of light, energy and mass are properties of that processing, and charge is the same.
-Mass is then the net processing that repeats at a point, charge is the net processing that doesn’t run, and energy is the rate at which processing is transferred on the network.
-Even empty space, which in a particle model is nothing at all, is in this model null processing.
-Figure 4.16 summarizes these conclusions for mass, charge, and energy based on processing as follows:
+In the standard model, the mass, charge, and energy of matter are independent properties that exist because they do, but in this model they all come from quantum processing.
+If matter is a standing wave of light, then mass is the net processing that repeats, charge is the net processing that doesn’t run, and energy is the rate of processing transfer on the network.
+In a particle model, empty space is nothing at all, but now it is null processing.
+Figure 4.16 summarizes the basic processing structures as follows:

 1. Space.
 A point of empty space is a null process on a network.
 The net process is zero so it has no mass, the process remainder is zero so it has no charge, and if no processing is transferred, it has no energy.